nativescript-community/nativescript-health-data/README.md

 ### `requestAuthorization`
 This function takes the same argument as `isAuthorized`, and will trigger a consent screen in case the user hasn't previously authorized your app to access any of the passed `HealthDataType`'s.

+Note that this plugin currently only supports reading data, but that will change.

 ```typescript
 const types: Array<HealthDataType> = [
 	{name: "height", accessType: "write"},